How Lamar Jackson continues to flip the narrative on his young career

 Two 4th quarter touchdown runs including the now infamous flip once he was in the clear to give the Ravens the 36-35 lead with 3:14 to play.

-Jackson accounting for 86 yards himself (48 rushing, 38 passing) on the two drives.
+Jackson accounted for 86 yards himself (48 rushing, 38 passing) on the two drives.

 This coming nearly a year to the day after Jackson was run off the field by Kansas City in his own building with a 34-20 loss.